-Getting to know the API
+Getting to know the GraphQL API

 Contents

-Task: Open the GraphQL playground
+Task: GraphQL Playground

 + content studio guillotine